-Leafy GreensYou will get the most benefit from leafy greens if they are raw, as the cooking process reduces most of the nutritional benefits.
+Leafy GreensYou will get the most benefit from leafy greens if they are raw.
+Cooking reduces most of the nutritional benefits.
 A joint study by Rush University Medical Center and Tufts University found that participants who had at least one serving of leafy greens such as Kale, lettuce, and spinach a day slowed brain aging by 11 years.
 These greens are packed with antioxidants, Vitamin K, and folate, as well as B9.
 Working together, this combination of nutrients can help maintain a healthy mind well into old age.

 NutsNuts are another way to get your daily dose of antioxidants.
 They also contain healthy fats and omega-3 fatty acids that help protect the brain.
 Walnuts are particularly high in omega-3s.
 Make sure that when eating nuts, you choose unsalted varieties.
-Nuts are also an essential component of the MIND (Mediterranean-DASH Intervention for Neurodegenerative Delay) Diet that demonstrated in a Rush University Medical Center study to reduce the risk of dementia by as much as 53 percent.
+Nuts are also an essential component of the MIND Diet.
+In one study, it demonstrated as much as a 53 percent reduction for the risk of dementia.

 Sunflower and Pumpkin SeedsThese seeds can be a perfect snack and are great for maintaining brain health.
 The zinc contained in them helps the body to heal, as does the vitamin E. Just like beans, they contain choline.